jaimerson/bakeru/PITCHME.md

-> Active Record: An object that wraps a row in a database table or view, encapsulates the database access, and adds domanin logic on that data.
+> Active Record: An object that wraps a row in a database table or view, encapsulates the database access, and adds domain logic on that data.

   *Martin Fowler*, Patterns of Enterprise Application Architecture (p 160)